Brandon Vincent

-Brandon Vincent (born May 1, 1994) is a former American professional soccer player who played as a defender for the Chicago Fire in Major League Soccer.
+Brandon Vincent (born May 1, 1994) is an American former professional soccer player who played as a defender for the Chicago Fire in Major League Soccer.
 Vincent grew up playing in the U.S. Soccer Development Academy for Real So Cal.

 Career

 After spending four years with Stanford Cardinal at Stanford University, Vincent was drafted as the fourth overall pick in the 2016 MLS SuperDraft by the Chicago Fire.
 Chicago acquired the pick and General Allocation Money from NYCFC in exchange for Jack Harrison.
 He was named to the MLS All-Star team in his first season.
 On July 5, 2017, Vincent scored his first professional MLS goal against Portland Timbers.
 On October 30, 2018, Vincent announced, via Twitter, his retirement from professional soccer.

 International

 On February 5, 2016, Vincent made his international debut for the United States, coming on as a halftime substitute against Canada.